Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

 The kite can go up and down the stack freely, but it can't go below where the person is standing, that's the equivalent of the ground.

-Multiple people can fly their kites through the same functions, and each one has its own reference.
+Multiple people can fly their kites through the same functions, and each one has its own kite string (lifetime).

 Its even possible to entwine the kites.
 Imagine a function that takes two string references and returns the longest.
 This is like a function that accepts two kites but only the largest is returned.
 Because you don't know who that kite